Rudolph Maté: In the United States

+Director

 While working for Columbia Pictures, Maté initially signed on as cinematographer on It Had to Be You (1947).
 However, during production, he began to assume more directorial responsibilities from Don Hartman.
 Vincent J. Farrar was brought in as a second cinematographer to take over from Maté, who was later credited as both co-director and co-cinematographer on the film.
 Columbia Pictures president Harry Cohn had taken notice and hired Maté as a director.
 His first solo directorial debut was the 1948 film noir thriller The Dark Past, a remake of Blind Alley (1939).
 Maté's relationship with Harry Cohn proved contentious at times, with Cohn berating him on one occasion that Maté could barely stammer out his responses.

 His most notable film was D.O.A.
 (1950), a film noir in which Frank Bigelow (portrayed by Edmond O'Brien) is slowly dying of poison and races against the clock to find out the real culprits.
 A review in The New York Times deemed the film "a fairly obvious and plodding recital, involving crime, passion, stolen iridium, gangland beatings and one man's innocent bewilderment upon being caught up in a web of circumstance that marks him for death".
 William Brogdon of Variety felt Maté's direction "lingers too long over [the first portion of the story], spreading expectancy very thin, but when he does launch his suspense-building it comes over with a solid wallop."

 Maté later directed the suspense film Union Station (1950), which starred William Holden and Barry Fitzgerald, and Branded (1950) which starred Alan Ladd.
 Maté next directed The Prince Who Was a Thief (1951), starring Tony Curtis and Piper Laurie.
 His most successful film was the science fiction disaster When Worlds Collide (1951).
 The film earned an Honorary Academy Award for Best Special Effects.

 Maté's last Hollywood film was the historical epic The 300 Spartans (1962).
 His final film (co-directed with Primo Zeglio) was the Italian adventure film Seven Seas to Calais (1963), starring Rod Taylor.
 He traveled to Greece to film a low-budget romantic comedy titled Aliki (1963) starring Aliki Vougiouklaki.

-Personal life and death
+Personal life

 In 1929, Maté married Paula Sophie Hartkop in Paris.
 The couple arrived in the United States in 1935; in August 1937, Paula Sophie died from complications of pneumonia.
 On July 6, 1941, he married Regina Opoczynski in Las Vegas.
 They had one son named Christopher.
 The couple divorced in 1958 after Maté had left his wife stranded in France for four weeks.

+Death

 On 27 October 1964, Maté died from a heart attack at his home in Beverly Hills, aged 66.